PernilleBrams/task-2-checkworthiness-repo/README.md

 3. **Label Snippets**
    - Each text is shown in a highlighting widget.
    - **Highlight** any phrase/statement that “Bør faktatjekkes.”
-   - (Optional) Label everything else as “Andet” or simply leave it unhighlighted.
+   - (Optional) Label other things as “Andet” if you think they have impact on the overall expressions in the text.
+Add a comment to elaborate on the marking if you wish.

 4. **Comment (Optional)**
    - If unsure or you want to note something, add remarks in the comment box below.